The Ultimate Guide To The African Fat-Tailed Gecko

 Why Do they Lick

-When your AFTG licks you, then it’s a clear intent that it wants to get to know you more.
+When your AFTG licks you, it’s a clear intent to get to know you more.
 It’s one of your pet’s ways of showing affection to you.
 However, excessive licking could mean an underlying issue.

 Why Do they Dig

-An AFTG digging can mean several things, but rest assured that this behavior is entirely natural.
+An AFTG digging can mean several things, but this behavior is natural.
 Your pet could be building a hole to sleep in or finding a way to cool its temperature down.
 Sometimes, though, your pet will dig due to boredom.

 Why are they Staring

-If you see your AFTG staring at you, then it means it’s trying to communicate.
-It can either be curious about you or is asking for food.
-Intense staring could also happen if you’ve just recently brought your new gecko home, which will eventually subside as you bond.
+If you see your AFTG staring at you, it means it’s trying to communicate.
+It can either be curious about you or asking for food.
+Intense staring could also happen if you recently brought your new gecko home, which will eventually subside as you bond.

 Rubbing Against Things